Up in Smoke: When Cannabis Use Becomes a Problem

 Hope is Just a Phone Call Away866-922-1350

 It’s hard to recognize symptoms in ourselves, especially for something we feel is generally harmless.
 It’s really easy to make excuses for any one instance of marijuana use, but then, we’re not just talking about one use.
 Marijuana can take over your life, and like any other drug, have a seriously deleterious effect on your present–and your future.

 You can get help, though, and can turn your life around.
 A residential clinic staffed with compassionate, licensed professionals can treat your CUD, giving you back your time, money, and your own two feet.
 At Alta Mira, our staff understands that drug addiction and dependency are serious issues, and, most importantly, that everyone’s journey down and back up again is different.
 We treat you as an individual with unique needs who requires a unique solution.

-Our upscale residential facilities are ideal for someone who is trying to get their life back in order, and needs a removal from the current environment that contributes to their addiction.
+Our upscale marijuana rehab facilities are ideal for someone who is trying to get their life back in order, and needs a removal from the current environment that contributes to their addiction.
 We are here for you to lean on.
 If marijuana becomes a crutch, we can help you walk again.